Find your care

 Why choose UCLA Health for liver transplant?

-The specialists in the UCLA Liver Transplant Program are international leaders in liver transplant techniques and technology.
-We have one of the oldest and most active programs in the country and some of the most experienced surgeons in the western United States.
+The specialists in the UCLA Liver Transplant Program are international leaders in liver transplant procedures and technology.
+We have one of the oldest and most active programs in the country and some of the most experienced surgeons in the western United States treating liver disease.

-Our team of clinicians, researchers and surgeons doesn’t just specialize in the newest and best techniques — we helped develop them.
+Our team of hepatologists, clinicians, researchers and surgeons doesn’t just specialize in the newest and best techniques—we helped develop them.
 When you choose UCLA Health for a liver transplant, you benefit from:

 Excellent outcomes: We consistently meet and exceed the national averages in terms of both patient and graft survival.
-We are a Center of Excellence provider and a referral center, meaning we treat patients with the most complex diseases.
+We are a Center of Excellence provider and a referral center, meaning we treat patients with the most complex liver conditions.

 Full-spectrum care: We coordinate with multiple UCLA Health specialists to offer a wide range of services.
 For example, through the Pfleger Liver Institute, patients have access to care for all types of liver disease.
 Thanks to our partnership with hepatobiliary surgeons, we are one of the only institutions in the country that offers liver transplants for cancer that forms in bile ducts, called cholangiocarcinoma.

 Seamless transitions: Through collaboration with UCLA Mattel Children’s Hospital, we offer pediatric-to-adult care in one convenient setting.
 Our collaborative, multidisciplinary team cares for both children and adults, and our dedicated specialists help children make a smooth transition to adult care.

 Clinical trials: Thanks to our research team, patients have access to promising new therapies.
 Many of the treatment protocols we developed are now commonly used in other transplantation programs worldwide.

 The types of liver transplant in our program include: